 Articles of Incorporation

-1. In Article 2, the reference to the South Florida Water Management District which you deleted is required by their regulations.
+1. . [the State of Florida has delegated approval for Storm Water Management Systems for power plants to the Florida DEP.
+All other uses get approval from the SFWMD.]

 2. In 4.2.10, I agree with Greg that this should be deleted, or should be limited to the common areas.